Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Active Brownian particles

-We perform the estimation for different time $\tau_\mathrm{w}$ and length $k_{\mathrm{max}}$ scales.
-Figure~\ref{fig.ABP.error.n}(f) shows that the error of the estimation based on Eq.~\eqref{eq.polarity} is always large, whatever the time and length scales.
+We perform the estimation for different time $\tau_\mathrm{w}$ and length $k_{\mathrm{max}}$ scales. \NY{ For the dynamic of the density field, the minimum error is attained when $\tau_\mathrm{w} = 0.02 \tau$ and $k_{\mathrm{max}}=0.03$ (Fig.~\ref{fig.ABP.error.n}(d)).
+Interestingly, the minimum error appears at the intermediate time scale.
+When the time scale is too long, the error starts to increase again. } Figure~\ref{fig.ABP.error.n}\NY{(e)} shows that the error of the estimation based on Eq.~\eqref{eq.polarity} is always large, whatever the time and length scales.
 This result also supports the above-mentioned argument; the polarity density is not the hydrodynamic variable in this model.
-Instead, Fig.~\ref{fig.ABP.error.n}(d) shows smaller error at $k_{\mathrm{max}} \approx 0.1$.
-For the dynamic of density field, the minimum error is attained when $\tau_\mathrm{w} = 0.02 \tau$ and $k_{\mathrm{max}}=0.03$.
-Interestingly, the minimum error appears at the intermediate time scale.
-When the time scale is too long, the error starts to increase again.
+Instead, Fig.~\ref{fig.ABP.error.n}\NY{(f)} shows smaller error at $k_{\mathrm{max}} \approx 0.1$. \NY{ We should note that for the density field, even though the smallest error is attained at $k_{\mathrm{max}} = 0.03$, the error is also small at $k_{\mathrm{max}} = 0.1$.
+On the other hand, the error of the polarity density is high at $k_{\mathrm{max}} = 0.03$.
+This is because, when $k_{\mathrm{max}}$ is too small, spatially inhomogeneous structures almost disappear after filtering.
+Because the magnitude of the polarity density $\mathbf{p}$ is accumulated at the position where the density field is inhomogeneous, the relation between $\mathbf{p}$ and $\rho$ is not well captured for too small $k_{\mathrm{max}}$.
+This is the reason why we choose $k_{\mathrm{max}} = 0.1$ as a representative example of the estimation results at the beginning of this section. }

 The dominant contribution to the small error for the density field of ABPs is $\Pe \nabla \cdot \mathbf{p}$.
-When this term approaches -1, the error becomes smaller, as seen in Fig.~\ref{fig.coeff.ABP}.
-At larger $k_{\mathrm{max}}$ and larger $\tau_\mathrm{w}$, $\Pe \nabla \cdot \mathbf{p}$ deviates from -1.
+When this term approaches $-1$, the error becomes smaller, as seen in Fig.~\ref{fig.coeff.ABP}.
+At larger $k_{\mathrm{max}}$ and larger $\tau_\mathrm{w}$, $\Pe \nabla \cdot \mathbf{p}$ deviates from $-1$.
 When $\tau_\mathrm{w}$ is smaller than $10^{-2}\tau$, the error increases.
 This is because the phase separation occurs at a longer time scale than local cluster formation, which is $\approx \tau /\Pe$.
-We compare the time scale appearing in the estimation results and intrinsic time scales of ABPs in Sec.~\ref{sec.discussion.scales}.
+We compare the time scale appearing in the estimation results and intrinsic time scales of ABPs in Sec.~\NY{\ref{sec.abp.scales}}.